mission-arm/HACKberry/README.md

 4.2.
 The inventions referred to in the preceding section 4.1. includes the invention regarding the joint mechanism that enables artificial arms to operate similarly to human arms with a simple conformation.Presently, the invention  is patent pending, however, the Company will update the details of the invention through appropriate methods (including revision of the Policy, notification on the forum on this website and etc.) according to the development in the patent application.

 ##5.
 Trademark and Other Contents
 5.1.
-The following trademark is under procedure of application for trademark.
+The following trademark is registered.
 Trademark: exiii
 Registration number: 5786270

 5.2.
+The following trademark is under procedure of application.
+Trademark: HACKberry
+Application number: 2016-042844, 2016-042845

+5.3.
 The “Intellectual Property Rights” (hereinafter used to refer to any rights already owned or to obtain or apply for registration of such rights) which includes copyright (including the rights specified in articles 27, 28 and other articles of the Japanese Copyright Act; the same apply hereinafter), patent rights, utility model rights, design rights, trademark rights, and other intellectual  property rights in and to the trademarks and other contents of the Company are owned by the Company unless the Policy stipulates otherwise.

-5.3.
+5.4.
+On the basis of this Policy, in the case when users publicly released source code or data that is copyrighted under copyright law and committed or uploaded to GitHub or our forum (http://exiii-hackberry.com/forums/), their copyrights shall be transferred to our Company at the time it is committed.

+5.5.
 Users may not use the trademarks and other contents in any way without prior written permission by the Company.

-5.4.
+5.6.
 To obtain the permission stipulated the preceding section 5.3., please contact the below Email address.
 [info@exiii.jp](mailto:info@exiii.jp)

 ##6.
 Superiority of the individual Licenses